 The page builders allow the usage of drag and drop interface.
 Like that the user can easily create different page layouts.
 Some of the WordPress themes are coming with built-in page builders.
 But, there is one drawback regarding these page builders.
 The thing is that they can produce a lot of unwanted code that can make a struggle the processes of switching to a new theme.
 If you want to use a page builder you can also purchase it separately from the theme.
 Check our list of top page builders.

 7. SEO friendliness

 Although the theme that you like looks good, it may still have a poorly coded HTML.
 This can lately affect the performance of your site on the search engines.

-If you don’t have any programming skills, it may be extremely hard for you to analyze the source code, and that’s why you need to make sure that the theme is labeled as optimized for SEO.
+If you don’t have any programming skills, it may be extremely hard for you to analyze the source code, and that’s why you need to make sure that the theme is labelled as optimized for SEO.

 8. Look through the rating and reviews

-You can see their ratings and comments and find out what they liked and what they didn’t like in the given theme.
+You can see their ratings and comments and find out what they liked and what they didn’t like the given theme.
 Like that you will draw a conclusion on your own and decide whether you want to purchase the theme or not.